Photo: Edwin Morales (Some rights reserved)

-Clear days in Mexico City are measured by one’s ability to see the surrounding snowcapped mountains and peaks.
+Clear days in Mexico City are measured by one’s ability to see the surrounding snow-capped mountains.

 History and Legends

 Historically, the volcanoes have been used for a variety of natural resources.
-Historians recount that the Aztecs made trips to the volcano to fetch ice for Moctezuma’s drinks.
-The ingenious Spanish conquistadors used the sulfur found in Popo’s crater as a source for their gunpowder.
+Historians recount that the Aztecs made trips to the volcano to fetch ice for Moctezuma’s beverages.
+The Spanish conquistadors used the sulfur found in Popo’s crater as a source for their gunpowder.

 And according to legend, a princess was waiting for the return of her warrior lover when she heard an erroneous report of his death.
 Grief-stricken, she poisoned herself and died.
 The warrior, still alive, returned from battle and carried her body to the top of Ixtaccíhuatl.
 Holding his dead lover, he jumped into the crater to his death.

-Mexican volcanoes are higher than most mountains in the United States, but smaller than their South American cousins.
+Mexican volcanoes are higher than most mountains in the United States, but shorter than their South American cousins.
 Consequently, mountain climbers bound for South American volcanoes use this area as a training ground.

 A word about safety: You should not try to climb a volcano without climbing experience.
 If you’re a novice, find a guide.
 Be sure to have crampons, rope, and an ice ax — and know how to use these tools.
 Be alert to the danger of snow blindness, and be sure to wear UV-protecting sunglasses while you are on the ice.

 Altitude sickness is potentially life-threatening; know the symptoms (severe headache, accelerated respiration).
-Allow a few days to acclimatize in Mexico City or Amecameca before climbing to an even higher elevation.
+Allow a few days to acclimatize in Mexico City or Amecameca before climbing to a higher elevation.